SHOP TALK

 They are a key part of product sourcing across the industry and the process of providing these can help build great customer relationships.
 If you can’t get an appointment to drop off a sample, think direct mail.

-Now a requirement in more project briefs, so trade shows are also a great place to promote your credentials, and don’t be afraid to highlight areas that you are actively working to improve.
+Now a requirement in more project briefs, Trade shows are a great place to promote your credentials, and don’t be afraid to highlight areas that you are actively working to improve.

 Having developed a BiiD accredited Continuing Professional Development (CPD) course on smart lighting control, the questions and required detail in the course clearly illustrated that function is just as important as form.